 Protect important documents

-A prepared community is a safer community and helping a neighbor can help yourself be better prepared too.
-Think about getting involved with your local Community Emergency Response team where you can learn about disaster response skills.
-Doing so can deepen your connection with your neighbors and hone your skills at getting ahead of a natural disaster to keep family, friends and yourself safe.
+A prepared community is a safer community.
+Think about getting involved with your local Community Emergency Response Team where you can learn about disaster response skills.
+Doing so can deepen your connection with your neighbors and ensure you’re doing all you can to get ahead of a natural disaster to keep people safe.

 Ways to get involved

-To learn more about the many ways AARP’s Create the Good program can help you and your neighbors be prepared for any disaster, visit Operation Emergency Prepare.
+To learn more about the many ways AARP’s and other resources can help you and your neighbors be prepared for any disaster, visit Operation Emergency Prepare.

 Share This Article